userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 We use the `after` attribute to ensure that our modifications are only applied after the *launcher script* is generated by the (hidden) `kde-neon/sdk` build step.
 The various `source` lines tell Snapcraft how to fetch a community-contributed patch file named [`set-cursor-variables.patch`](https://github.com/snapcraft-docs/kcalc-example/blob/patch/set-cursor-variables.patch) from our GitHub project repository.
 The `override-prime` step then updates the `desktop-launch` script using the amendments listed in our patch file.

+[note]

-> ⓘThe patch only makes minimal changes to our snap.
-It isn't intended to be a comprehensive solution that works with every desktop environment or Wayland compositor.
+The patch only makes minimal changes to our snap.
+It isn't intended to be a comprehensive solution that works with every desktop environment or with every icon theme.
+As our snap cannot access the host system's cursor store, it relies on the user's chosen theme being contained in the `gtk-common-themes` content snap or in the Qt/KDE Frameworks platform snap.
+If the user uses a different theme, then the snap will fall back to a default cursor.

 If you have any comments or suggestions, please let us know in the [Snapcraft forum post](https://forum.snapcraft.com/t/qt5-and-kde-frameworks-applications/13753) for this document.
+[/note]

 [/details]

 There are a few other changes that we can make before we publish our snap: